 Additionally, they only work as advertised when added to gasoline when it is at its freshest by arresting the infiltration of water and the molecular breakdown of the gas we discussed previously.

-If you care to consult what ingredient lists are available to the consumer, you will see that many of these are themselves only petroleum distillates.
+If you care to consult what ingredient lists are available to the consumer, you’ll see that many of these are only petroleum distillates.
 There is no secret sauce or magic ingredient that can transmogrify old broken-down gasoline into fresh, peppy new gasoline.

 At best, you are getting an “octane shot” akin to what will be accomplished by adding fresh gasoline to the old as I described above but are now dealing with a mixture that will not have its heavier chemical elements at least halfway properly incorporated with the lighter ones.
 At worst, nothing will happen.